Be prepared for your next visit with CHILD!

 If we could not guarantee confidentiality, data security, and the de-identification of your information, we would not ask you all the things we ask.

-Only if we are trustworthy can we expect fully honest answers, and only fully honest answers make the research meaningful.
+We know we must be trustworthy to expect fully honest answers, and only fully honest answers will make the research meaningful.

 Next, our plans for your visit…